-[-h] [batch interactive summary diff] [verbose] [match {regex,wildcard,string}] [ignore-case] [invert-match] [stanza PATTERN] [force] [keep] [keep-empty] SOURCE TARGET to move 'local' change gs applied in one file to another.
-Typically this is used s (made via the UI) into another layer, such as the default.d/50-xxxxx') folder. applied automatically batch and interactive.
-In batch mode, all changes are and the (now empty) source file is removed.
-In interactive pted to select stanzas to promote.
-This way local changes ing promoted.
+[-h] [batch interactive summary diff] [verbose] [match {regex,wildcard,string}] [ignore-case] [invert-match] [stanza PATTERN] [force] [keep] [keep-empty] SOURCE TARGET to move 'local' changes gs applied in one file to another.
+Typically this is used s (made via the UI) into another layer, such as the default.d/50-xxxxx') folder.
+Promote has two modes: batch and interactive.
+In batch mode, all changes are applied automatically and the (now empty) source file is removed.
+In interactive mode, the user is prompted to select stanzas to promote.
+This way local changes can be held without being promoted.
 NOTE: Changes are MOV ED not copied, unless 'keep' is used. positional arguments: SOURCE The source configuration file to pull changes from.
 (Typically the 'local' conf file) TARGET Configuration file or directory to push the changes into.
-(Typically the 'default' folder) optional arguments: -h,help show this help message and exit batch, -b Use batch mode where all configuration settings are baccit, b automatically promoted.
+(Typically the 'default' folder) optional arguments: -h,help show this help message and exit batch, -b Use batch mode where all configuration settings are automatically promoted.
 All changes are removed from source and applied to target.
 The source file will be removed unless 'keep-empty' is used. interactive, -i Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and attributes.
 The user will be able to apply, skip, or edit the changes being promoted. summary, -s Summarize content that could be promoted. diff, -d Show the diff of what would be promoted. verbose Enable additional output. force, -f Disable safety checks.
 Don't check to see if SOURCE and TARGET share the same basename. keep, -k Keep conf settings in the source file.
 All changes will be copied into the TARGET file instead of being moved there.
 This is typically a bad idea since local (continues on next page)

 keep-empty always overrides default.
 Keep the source file, even if after the settings promotions the file has no content.
 By default, SOURCE will be removed after all content has been moved into TARGET.
-Splunk will re-create any necessary local files on the fly. tions: tanzas to promote using these filter options. these filters will be promoted.
+Splunk will re-create any necessary local files on the fly.
+Automatic filtering options: Include or exclude stanzas to promote using these filter options.
+Stanzas selected by these filters will be promoted.
 If you have a long l an be provided multiple times. ist of filters, they can be saved in a file and special 'file://' prefix.
 One entry per line. match {regex,wildc ard,string}, -m {regex,wildcard,string} Specify pattern matching mode.
 Defaults to 'wildcard' allowing for '' and '?' matching.
 Use 'regex' for more power but watch out for shell escaping.
 Use 'string' to enable literal matching. ignore-case Ignore case when comparing or matching strings.
 By default matches are case-sensitive. invert-match, -v Invert match results.
 This can be used to prevent content from being promoted. stanza PATTERN Promote any stanza with a name matching the given pattern.
 PATTERN supports bulk patterns via the 'file://' prefix.